sentenza/scala-faker/README.markdown

 for snapshot:

-    libraryDependencies += "it.justwrote" %% "scala-faker" % "0.5-SNAPSHOT"
+    libraryDependencies += "it.bitbl" %% "scala-faker" % "0.5-SNAPSHOT"

 #### Maven